 Water is critically important for our community.
 We drink it, we use it for washing clothes and dishes, we use it for growing our gardens and lawns, and it is a necessary component for many types of electricity production.
-Central Texas has experienced drought conditions for the past few years; while the rain events in early 2015 have helped the region, conservation, reuse, and smart water planning are still important actions for ensuring water accessibility in the future.
+Central Texas has regularly experienced drought conditions over the past decade; while recent rain events have helped the region, conservation, reuse, and smart water planning are still important actions for ensuring water accessibility in the future.
 Below are two indicators that reflect the City's conservation and water quality efforts.

 Number of gallons of reclaimed water metered, sold, and used for beneficial purposes: Reclaimed water is less expensive to use or treat, and can be as little as one-third the price of drinking water.
 As of January 2017, the reclaimed water system has almost 51 miles of mains.
 The latest project will construct approximately 10,500 linear feet of reclaimed water main through the Capitol Complex in downtown Austin, with an estimated completion date of summer 2017.